everything you need to know about menstrual cups

 choosing the right size

-Most menstrual cup brands offer multiple sizes.
-Your age, flow, and whether you've had a vaginal birth will help determine which size is best for you.
+Most brands offer multiple cup sizes.
+Factors such as age, flow, and vaginal birth history determine the best option for each user.

 steps for insertion

-Fold the cup, insert it into your vagina, and allow it to pop open to form a seal.
-Rotate the cup to ensure it’s securely in place and leak-proof.
+Fold the cup, insert it into the vagina, and allow it to open fully to create a seal.
+Rotating the cup ensures a secure, leak-proof fit.

 steps for removal

-Relax your pelvic muscles, pinch the base of the cup to break the seal, and gently pull it out.
-Empty the contents, rinse the cup, and reinsert it.
+Relax your pelvic muscles, pinch the cup’s base to release suction, and carefully remove it.
+Empty the contents, rinse the cup, and reinsert.

 materials and cleaning